IsThicc/Documentation/api/endpoints/status_root.md

 description: Work in progress Documentation for our API.
 ---

-# Root endpoint
+# Status root endpoint

-{% api-method method="get" host="https://isthicc.dev" path="/api" %}
+{% api-method method="get" host="https://isthicc.dev" path="/api/v1/status" %}
 {% api-method-summary %}
-View information about IsThicc Software, and our API.
+View information about ThiccStatus.
 {% endapi-method-summary %}

 {% api-method-description %}
+This endpoint gives details about ThiccStatus, and the related endpoints.
+This endpoint does not provide any user data access.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 <!--
 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="string" %}